thiippal/running-courses-at-csc/README.md

 - [ ] Sign up for [GitHub classroom](https://classroom.github.com/).
 This is where you will set up individual and group assignments for students.

-## Guides

-- Setting up a group on PB Notebooks: http://cscfi.github.io/pebbles/group_owners_guide.html

-## Building your custom docker image
+## Building your custom Docker image

 This section explains how to create custom [Docker](https://www.docker.com/) images for the CSC Notebooks platform.
 Note that these instructions assume that you are familiar with using CSC Pouta cloud service.
 The instructions for using Pouta are available [here](https://research.csc.fi/pouta-user-guide).